LSU women's basketball earns No. 3 seed in NCAA Tournament

 BATON ROUGE - For the fourth straight season, the LSU women's basketball team is a No. 3 seed in the NCAA Tournament.

-LSU will host No. 14 San Diego State in the first-round in the PMAC on Saturday with a game time to be determined.
+LSU will host No. 14 San Diego State in the first-round in the PMAC on Saturday at 9:15 pm.

 The LSU Women's Basketball team now knows it's path and for the fourth year in a row it starts in the Maravich Center where LSU held a NCAA Selection Sunday watch-party.— Michael Cauble (@Cauble) March 17, 2025